pantheon-systems/documentation/source/partials/primary-domain.md

 <Alert title="Note" type="info">

 You will only see the primary redirect option when you have 2 or more custom domains attached in your environment.
+If you want to redirect your only platform domain(eg: live-mysite.pantheonsite.io to www.example.com), you will need to do the [primary redirect via PHP](/guides/redirect/php#without-regex).

 </Alert>

 ### Set a Primary Domain with Terminus